SamDurrant/snaps/README.md

 # Snaps
-A small web application to store and organize notes, ideas, vocabulary and more.
+A small web application built to store and organize notes, ideas, vocabulary and more.
 Each snap card holds information on it's front, back or both sides.
-Snaps are organized into boards.
-Data is stored in local storage.
+Boards organize your snaps in groups.
+Data is saved in local storage.

 ## Live Demo